crcollins/chemtools-webapp/README.md

 ChemTools-WebApp
 ================
 A Django webapp built around the functionality of [chemtools [DEPRECATED]](https://github.com/crcollins/chemtools).
 This includes various utilities for parsing Gaussian log files, creating benzobisazole structures, submitting jobs to Torque clusters, and predicting optoelectronic properties of benzobisazoles using machine learning.
+These tools can be used through a django interface, or some of the tools can also just be used on the command line.

 [Here is a demo site.](http://gauss.crcollins.com/)